A Song for Simeon

-"A Song for Simeon" is a 37-line poem written in 1928 by American-English poet T. S. Eliot (1888–1965).
+"A Song for Simeon" is a 37-line poem written in 1928 by the American-English poet T. S. Eliot (1888–1965).
 It is one of five poems that Eliot contributed to the Ariel Poems series of 38 pamphlets by several authors published by Faber and Gwyer.
 "A Song for Simeon" was the sixteenth in the series and included an illustration by avant garde artist Edward McKnight Kauffer.
 The poems, including "A Song for Simeon", were later published in both the 1936 and 1963 editions of Eliot's collected poems.